Spring 2026

 Project: The project offers a chance to explore an area that interests you, practice writing high quality code, and develop your ability to communicate technical ideas to an audience.

 Resources: This class is based on Chris Musco’s phenomenal algorithmic machine learning and data science course at NYU.
-While we do not have a textbook, I have prepared written notes for every lecture; I highly recommend you read the notes before each class.
+While we do not have a textbook, I have prepared written notes for every lecture.

 Week Tuesday Thursday Slides Assignments